Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Research Challenges in HCI

 \section{Research Challenges in HCI}

-This section aims to provide a brief overview of the extracted research challenges (see \autoref{fig:viz}).
-For a more comprehensive review, we invite readers to explore the interactive visualization and the dataset.\footnote{\href{https://hci-research-challenges.github.io}{https://hci-research-challenges.github.io} and \href{https://osf.io/fbsq7/?view_only=13f4aaa6b5154a2298d5fecfe231092b}{https://osf.io/fbsq7/?view\_only=13f4aaa6b5154a2298d5fecfe231092b}} We close the section with a brief discussion on how the challenges relate to the grand challenges reviewed in Section~\ref{sec:grand}.
+\autoref{fig:viz} shows the research challenges identified through our pipeline.
+Readers can explore the full results through the interactive visualization (\href{https://hci-research-challenges.github.io}{https://hci-research-challenges.github.io}) and the dataset (\href{https://osf.io/fbsq7/?view\_only=b6b86e89fe444a74a33950b452a55242}{https://osf.io/fbsq7/?view\_only=b6b86e89fe444a74a33950b452a55242}).
+We conclude by examining how these challenges relate to HCI's grand challenges (Section~\ref{sec:grand}).

-We start with some basic descriptive statistics.
-ChatGPT extracted 34,638 challenges from the 879 documents.
-On average, there are 39.3~challenges per paper ($SD=21.5$; $Min=3$; $Max=198$) with a mean of 10.7 tokens per challenge ($SD=4.9$ tokens).
-Filtering with GPT-4 resulted in a total of 4392 challenges.
-GPT-4 selected between 3~and 5 challenges per paper ($M=4.99$, $SD=0.06$) with on average 11.1~tokens per challenge ($SD=4.3$ tokens).
-A non-cherry-picked sample of research challenges is listed in \autoref{tab:sample} and another example is given in \autoref{tab:example}.

-The analysis found distinct research challenge clusters around 93 highly diverse topics.
-The ten largest cluster of research challenges, according to BERT\-opic, are listed in \autoref{tab:challenges}.
-Note that BERT\-opic provides only one view on the data.
-We regard it not as a ground truth on the data, but as a means to facilitate exploration in the interactive visualization.

-Compared to the grand challenges from Section \ref{sec:grand}, we find the extracted research challenges include more granular and specific topics, which could be understood as subdomains, detailed research areas, or specific issues within the broader domains delineated by the grand challenges.
-The grand challenges are broader and include overarching topics or domains which could be understood as key areas or fields of study.